The Commoner Class

 Old Reliable

 You may not be able to conjure wondrous spells or wield the deadly weapons of war, but you know the tools of your Trade like the back of your hand.
 At 2nd level, you choose one tool or weapon proficiency you gained through your Trade.
-That tool or weapon becomes your Old Reliable, and you can use your intuitive understanding of it to wield it as a weapon.
+That tool or weapon becomes your Old Reliable and you use your intuitive understanding of it to wield it as a weapon.

-While wielding Old Reliable, you can use your Wisdom,
+While wielding your Old Reliable, you can use Wisdom,

 Tall Tales